apache/pulsar-site/docs/getting-started-standalone.md

 ## Step 0: Prerequisites

-- JRE (64-bit).
-Different Pulsar versions rely on different JRE versions.
-For how to choose the JRE version, see [Pulsar Runtime Java Version Recommendation](https://github.com/apache/pulsar/blob/master/README.md#pulsar-runtime-java-version-recommendation).
+Currently, Pulsar is available for 64-bit **macOS** and **Linux**.
+See [Run Pulsar In Docker](getting-started-docker.md) if you want to run Pulsar on **Windows**.

+Also, you need the proper 64-bit JRE/JDK version installed.
+Please refer to [Pulsar Runtime Java Version Recommendation](https://github.com/apache/pulsar/blob/master/README.md#pulsar-runtime-java-version-recommendation).

 ## Step 1: Download Pulsar distribution